 - When do I add a tag system on top of categories?: Around 100 published articles, when readers need cross-cuts that categories cannot express.
 Earlier is over-engineering.

-- Where does the content plan live — Notion, Airtable, or in the repo?: Repo.
+- Where does the content plan live — Notion, Airtable, or in the repo?: The repo.
 CSV or YAML in

 Related